The current issue of Black Static opens with my historical fantasy, “Barbary.”

 One reviewer at Tangent said the story is “very well-done, spooky and disturbing … The prose is realistically archaic without being awkward or stiff,” while another wrote that it “twists to a perfect ending.”
 Author and fellow cider-swiller Matthew Dent noted, “it was the peculiar and slightly archaic way in which it was written — fitting the plot like a glove — which fascinated me … An excellent piece of fiction.”

-Thank you for your kind praise!
-I’m very pleased — it’s one of my better efforts.
+I’m grateful for the kind praise!
 Artist Ben Baldwin created an amazing accompaniment to the story, seen above.
 Thanks to him as well.